Implementing Control and Its Benefits

 6. Controls aid in decision making

-The ultimate purpose of the controls is to help managers make better decisions.
+Decisions made without information are guesses.
+The ultimate purpose of control is to help managers make better decisions.

 A practical control system for a school